 IKEA Beds

 The leaders in democratic design, IKEA beds are some of the most affordable for their high quality.
 They’re an excellent choice for a first-time purchase, or a just-turned-up-in-Scandinavia-but-my-stuff-is-still-in-the-UK purchase – we can attest to the latter.
-There’s a wide range of mattresses and frames – most with built-in storage or space for drawers – that start from just 300kr.
+There’s a wide range of Scandinavian bed frames and mattresses that start from just 300kr.
 Doesn’t everyone deserve a good night’s sleep?

 What is a continental bed?